 What is a paralegal?

-Or you may want to take note of the National Federation of Paralegal Associations (NFPA) definition, which identifies a paralegal as a person who “perform(s) substantive legal work that requires knowledge of legal concepts and is customarily, but not exclusively, performed by a lawyer.”
+Paralegals assist practicing attorneys with many of the intricate, practical aspects of a given case, without offering legal advice or services to clients themselves.
+According to the American Bar Association (ABA), a paralegal is an individual who “performs specifically delegated substantive legal work for which a lawyer is responsible.”
+Similarly, the National Federation of Paralegal Associations (NFPA) identifies a paralegal as a person who “perform(s) substantive legal work that requires knowledge of legal concepts and is customarily, but not exclusively, performed by a lawyer.”

-You will also find that state bar associations also have their own definition of paralegals.
+State bar associations also have their own definitions of paralegals.
 For example, the State Bar of California defines a paralegal as an individual who “assists with case planning, development, and management, legal research, interviews clients, gathers facts and retrieves information, drafts and analyzes legal documents and collects, complies and utilizes technical information, to make recommendations to an attorney.”

 What does a paralegal do?